-Meth or methamphetamine is a stimulant drug that rockets the users feeling of pleasure and depression when the effect dissipated.
+Meth or methamphetamine is a stimulant drug that rockets the user’s feeling of pleasure and depression when the effect dissipates.
 This drug is considered dangerous and classified as a schedule II drug that is potential to extreme health danger.
 It is likely the world’s most addictive substance.

 What is Meth?

 It is an illegal drug that is the same class as cocaine, heroin, and other street drugs.
 Crystal meth is short for crystal methamphetamine and its just one form of the drug methamphetamine.
 Crystal meth is commonly used in night clubs or at rave parties.
 They take it before partying as they get hype when using it.

 It is a dangerous substance like a poison that first acts as a stimulant but then begins to systematically destroy the body if taken more than the amount necessary and get addicted to drugs.
 It can be a severe threat to health conditions, including memory loss, aggression, and potential heart and brain damage.